US intelligence still divided on origins of coronavirus

 In a statement, Biden said China had obstructed efforts to investigate the virus “from the beginning.”

-“The world deserves answers, and I will not rest until we get them,” he said.
+“The world deserves answers, and I will not rest until we get them,” Biden said.
 “Responsible nations do not shirk these kinds of responsibilities to the rest of the world.”

-China’s foreign ministry attacked the U.S. investigation ahead of the report’s release.
-Fu Cong, a foreign ministry director general, said at a briefing for foreign journalists that “scapegoating China cannot whitewash the U.S.”
+China’s embassy in Washington hit back with a lengthy statement saying the U.S. had “fabricated” the report and invoking mistaken American intelligence about weapons of mass destruction prior to the Iraq War.

-“If they want to baselessly accuse China, they better be prepared to accept the counterattack from China,” he said.
+“The report by the intelligence community is based on presumption of guilt on the part of China, and it is only for scapegoating China,” the embassy said.
+“Such a practice will only disturb and sabotage international cooperation on origin-tracing and on fighting the pandemic, and has been widely opposed by the international community.”

 Biden in May ordered a 90-day review of what the White House said was an initial finding leading to “two likely scenarios”: an animal-to-human transmission or a lab leak.
 The White House said then that two agencies in the 18-member intelligence community leaned toward the hypothesis of a transmission in nature and another agency leaned toward a lab leak.